torryatco/Basilica/readme.md

 The browser ignores everything after the first matching condition, so be careful how you order the media conditions.

-Using this technique can save a lot of bandwidth.
+Using either technique can save a lot of bandwidth.
 Older browsers that don't support these features will just ignore them and load the image referenced in the `src` attribute.

-You can check the results of your work by viewing the Network tab in the inspector and noting which image was downloaded at a variety of screen sizes.

-You typically use a server with software such as [Sharp](https://www.npmjs.com/package/sharp) to output multiple image sizes and formats.
-The HTML is often [generated](https://www.npmjs.com/package/gatsby-plugin-image) as [well](https://stackblitz.com/github/vercel/next.js/tree/canary/examples/image-component).
+You typically automate the process using software such as [Sharp](https://www.npmjs.com/package/sharp) to create multiple image sizes and formats.
+The HTML is often [automatically generated](https://www.npmjs.com/package/gatsby-plugin-image) as well.

-To experiemnt with these techniques you could upload `pesto.jpg` to a generator such as [responsivebreakpoints.com](https://www.responsivebreakpoints.com/), download the zip file and place the unzipped folder in the `img` directory.
+To experiment with these techniques I uploaded `pesto.jpg` to [responsivebreakpoints.com](https://www.responsivebreakpoints.com/), downloaded the zip file and place the unzipped folder in the `img` directory.

-There are specialized services such as Cloudinary which perform image processing on the fly.
+There are also specialized image only hosting services such as [Cloudinary](https://cloudinary.com/) which perform image processing.

-Samples of [Cloudinary](https://cloudinary.com/) image processing:
+Demo: samples of [Cloudinary](https://cloudinary.com/) image processing:

 ```html
 <img